tpresley/sygnal/README.md

 ## Features

-Sygnal provides the following features for quickly building powerful components for building either a full Sygnal based application, or to be used in combination with existing Cycle.js components.
+Sygnal provides the following features for quickly building powerful components to build either fully Sygnal based applications, or to be used in combination with existing Cycle.js components.

 ### The component() Function

-Sygnal's component() function is the only thing needed ot create single components.
-It takes any of a number of optional parameters, and returns a Cycle.js compatible component (See the [Cycle.js documentation](https://cycle.js.org/getting-started.html "Cycle.js Documentation") for a full description, but essentially it returns a function that accepts Cycle.js 'sources' and returns Cycle.js 'sinks').
+Sygnal's component() function is the only thing needed to create a stand-alone component.
+It takes any of a number of optional parameters, and returns a Cycle.js compatible component (See the [Cycle.js documentation](https://cycle.js.org/getting-started.html "Cycle.js Documentation") for a full description, but essentially this means component() returns a function that accepts Cycle.js 'sources' and returns Cycle.js 'sinks').

-The 3 most useful parameters to component() are:
+The 3 most common/useful parameters to component() are:
-- model: an object that maps 'action' names to the commands or reducers that tell Cycle.js drivers 'what' to do
+- **model**: an object that maps 'action' names to the commands or reducers that tell Cycle.js drivers **WHAT** to do
-- intent: a function that receives Cycle.js sources and returns a map of 'action' names to observable streams telling the application 'when' that action should happen.
+- **intent**: a function that receives Cycle.js sources and returns a map of 'action' names to observable streams telling the application **WHEN** that action should happen.
-- view: a function receiving the current application state and returning virtual DOM elements (using either Preact style h() functions from snabbdom or by using JSX transpiling using snabbdom-pragma)
+- **view**: a function receiving the current application state and returning virtual DOM elements (using either Preact style h() functions from snabbdom or by using JSX transpiling using snabbdom-pragma)

-Essentially the 'model' parameter determines 'what' should happnen, the 'intent' parameter determines 'when' things happen, the 'view' parameter determines 'where' everything is rendered in the browser, and the provided Cycle.js 'drivers' determine 'how' things happen.
+Essentially the **'model'** parameter determines **WHAT** should happnen, the **'intent'** parameter determines **WHEN** things happen, the **'view'** parameter determines **WHERE** everything is rendered in the browser, and the provided Cycle.js **'drivers'** determine **HOW** things happen.

 Unlike most other popular frameworks, Sygnal (being built on Cycle.js) does not expect or rely on any events or functions being specified in the HTML view.
-Instead, **ALL** events that the application whould respond to (whether a user action, a remote network call, a timer, or any other external event) are detected in the 'intent' function; the 'view' is **ONLY** for presentation.
+Instead, **ALL** events that the application should respond to (whether a user action, a remote network call, a timer, or any other external event) are detected in the **'intent'** function... the **'view'** is **ONLY** for presentation.

 This strict separation of component logic makes reasoning about how to build the component easier, and makes refactoring and enhancing components a breeze.